akashdip2001/docker/04 Docker Custom Images.md

 <img align="right" alt="python_logo" width="300" src="https://github.com/user-attachments/assets/b3ba674a-1ac3-4f01-902c-bb1b1fc02746">

-You're absolutely correct!
-Here’s the process to access your website via Docker when the container is downloaded to a cloud platform or any other machine:
+Access the website via Docker when the container is downloaded to a cloud platform or any other machine:

 ---